Democratic Party Files Suit Alleging Russia, the Trump Campaign, and WikiLeaks Conspired To Disrupt the 2016 Election - Slashdot

 Who's Paying?
 (Score:1)

-Clinton just continues to ruin her name (Score:2)
+Clinton just continues to ruin her name (Score:1, Troll)

 Hillary and Trump intertwined (Score:1)